Bang1338/wordle-today/README.md

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "D"
+  Begins with the letter "E"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "M"
+  Ends with the letter "Y"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  (plural: data) A measurement of something on a scale understood by both the recorder (a person or device) and the reader (another person or device).
-The scale is arbitrarily defined, such as from 1 to 10 by ones, 1 to 100 by 0.1, or simply true or false, on or off, yes, no, or maybe, etc.
+  To build, construct.
 </details>

 ## ANSWER